Qhax11/Shadow-Samurai-Showcase/README.md

 However, none of these provided the necessary granular control, complex data flow management, and sophisticated debugging capabilities required.
 Ultimately, this led to the decision to build a custom, data-driven state machine to achieve 100% control over the AI's behavior.
 This system allows for precise management of complex states and transitions, ensuring the AI can make intelligent, context-aware decisions in combat, leading to a more challenging and engaging gameplay experience.

+In this section, I detail the architectural evolution and the fundamental structure of the AI system.
+This architecture is built around two primary custom classes that provide the necessary control and modularity:

+- State Manager (UAC_StateManager): The central component responsible for orchestrating the overall control flow and managing transitions between states.

+- State Classes (UStateBase): Individual, self-contained modules responsible for executing the specific behavior logic of the AI (e.g., Attack, Movement, InComingAttack).

 ### **1.1 State Manager**
 The UAC_StateManager component serves as the core of the AI's behavioral system, acting as a custom state machine that orchestrates all of the enemy character's actions.
 Unlike traditional systems with hard-coded state logic, this manager handles state transitions and manages the flow of behavior by creating and running instances of the UStateBase class.
 This approach ensures a modular and clean structure, where each state's logic is entirely self-contained.